 There are between 40 and 60 buildings demolished every year in Victoria.
-Approximately three quarters of these are houses.
+Approximately three quarters of these are houses and duplexes.

 How old are buildings that are demolished?

-About 80% of demolished houses were constructed before 1960.
-Older homes contain high amounts of salvageable materials including old-growth lumber.
+Almost all demolished houses were constructed before 1960.
+Older homes contain valuable salvageable materials including old-growth lumber.